cal-cs184-student/sp23-proj-webpage-hiro/project3/project3.md

 # Setup

-The project is compiled with `Apple clang version 14.0.0`.
+The project is compiled with `Apple clang version 14.0.0` and `Linux G++`.

-All tests are performed on a 2021 MacBook Pro with Apple M1 Pro CPU (ARM).
+Part 1 and 2 images are rendered on a 2021 MacBook Pro with Apple M1 Pro CPU (ARM).

+Part 3, 4 and 5 images are rendered on a hive machine.

 # Overview